Requirements for Completion

 The following must be completed for certification:

-Attendance at the 14 Gaia classes and at least 13 of 16, MHC courses (proved by the student’s signed Passport)
+- Attendance at the 14 Gaia classes and at least 13 of 16, MHC courses

-An online portfolio of course work, notes, handouts, and assignments plus an Herbarium must be complete and submitted by mid-October for graduation in November (hard copies will be returned)
+- An online portfolio of assignments must be complete and submitted by mid-October for graduation in November (hard copies will be returned)